-Timing of transactions Requests received and accepted by 15:30 CET on any business day will ordinarily be processed that day, using a NAV based on values from that day.
+Timing of transactions Requests received and accepted by 15:30 CET will ordinarily be processed the following business day, using a NAV based on values from the day on which the request was accepted.

-Settlement occurs 2 business days after a request is processed.
-Note that your distributor may have different cut-off and/or settlement times.
+Settlement occurs 1 business day after a request is processed.
+Note that your distributor may have a different cut-off and/or settlement times.